dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 Razor components can be dynamically-rendered from JavaScript (JS) for existing JS apps.

-To render a Razor component from JS, first register the component as a root component for JS rendering and assign the component an identifier:
+To render a Razor component from JS, register the component as a root component for JS rendering and assign the component an identifier:

 * In a Blazor Server app, modify the call to <xref:Microsoft.Extensions.DependencyInjection.ComponentServiceCollectionExtensions.AddServerSideBlazor%2A> in `Program.cs`: